Dr-Nio/aura-path-algorithms/README.md

 Aesthetic – designed with clarity and modern engineering best practices

 AURA is more than an algorithm—it’s a framework for intelligent balance.

+## Legal Safety Note

+This project includes implementations of classical graph algorithms such as **Dijkstra**, **Bellman–Ford**, and **Floyd–Warshall**.
+These algorithms are named after the researchers who first described them in academic publications.
+The algorithms themselves are **public domain concepts** and cannot be copyrighted or patented.

+- ✅ Algorithm names are widely used in textbooks, research, and open-source projects.
+- ✅ No copyright, patent, or trademark restrictions apply to their usage.
+- ✅ You are free to use these implementations in open-source or commercial projects under the terms of this repository's license.